twni2016/pomdp-baselines/readme.md

 - `{mt|oracle}/mlp` correspond to **Multi-task/Oracle** policies
 - `ppo_rnn` and `a2c_rnn` correspond to [(Kostrikov, 2018)](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail) implementation of recurrent model-free RL
 - `vrm` corresponds to [VRM](https://github.com/oist-cnru/Variational-Recurrent-Models) compared in "standard" POMDPs
-- `varibad` corresponds the [off-policy version](https://github.com/Rondorf/BOReL) of original [VariBAD](https://arxiv.org/abs/1910.08348) compared in meta RL
+- `varibad` corresponds the [off-policy version of variBAD](https://github.com/Rondorf/BOReL) compared in meta RL
 - `MRPO` correspond to [MRPO](https://proceedings.mlr.press/v139/jiang21c.html) compared in robust RL

-> We have merged the prior methods above into our repository (there is no need to install other repositories), so that future work can use this single repository to run a number of baselines besides ours: A2C-GRU, PPO-GRU, VRM, VariBAD, MRPO.
+> We have merged the prior methods above into our repository (there is no need to install other repositories), so that future work can use this single repository to run a number of baselines besides ours: A2C-GRU, PPO-GRU, VRM, off-policy variBAD, MRPO.
 >
 > Since our code is heavily drawn from those prior works, we encourage authors to [cite those prior papers or implementations](docs/acknowledge.md).
 >